 - We have invited representatives of regional guilds and other organizations aligned with PINA to participate in our committee work where they are advancing their ideas and concerns within the organization.

 - In 2018 and 2019 we received 42 design submissions from five nations and regions ranging from Alaska to Puerto Rico to Guatemala to Maine for small system installations in response to our call for contest entries.
 We awarded $5,000 to build out the winning design, and we published half of the rest to show the wide array of talent and concerns of PINA members.
 These designs ranged from complex, multi-functional earthworks that will rehydrate whole forested landscapes, through regional trust structures for stewarding land, to youth rehabilitation parks, training programs for high school designers, heritage farms using agroforestry to bolster local food banks, to co-working and business incubator spaces that bring together Central American migrants with volunteer farm workers from the North.
+In 2019, we held a second Design Contest with awards for Community Development and Media and Communications, from which we funded a permaculture school build-out in Guatemala and the creationg of 9 short videos on permaculture.

 - We co-sponsored the Global Earth Repair Conference in Washington in 2019 which brought together more than 500 scientists and activists to address the complex issues of land repair and climate regeneration.